Roxaleen/podpicker/README.md

 * **Rating term:** The first term accounts for the relevance and recency of playlist episodes.

-    By using the *average* rather than the *sum* of individual ratings, it prioritizes quality (fewer episodes with higher ratings) over quantity (more numerous episodes, but lower individual ratings).
+    By using the *average* rather than the *sum* of individual ratings, it prioritizes quality (fewer episodes with higher ratings) over quantity (a lot of episodes, but lower individual ratings).

 * **Diversity term:** The second term penalizes combinations with multiple episodes from the same series.